15 Types of Butterflies in Wisconsin

 by treegrow is licensed under CC BY 2.0

 The Spring Azure is one of the many butterflies in Wisconsin.
-These small, delicate insects are known for their vibrant blue coloring and can often be seen fluttering around meadows and fields during the spring and summer months.
+These small, delicate insects are known for their vibrant blue coloring and can often be seen fluttering around meadows and fields during the spring and summer.

-In addition to the Spring Azure, Wisconsin is home to a diverse range of butterfly species, including the Monarch, the Eastern Tiger Swallowtail, and the Painted Lady.
+In addition to the Spring Azure, Wisconsin is home to many butterfly species, including the Monarch, the Eastern Tiger Swallowtail, and the Painted Lady.

 Observing and identifying these beautiful creatures can be a fun and rewarding activity for nature enthusiasts in Wisconsin.